 Many people delay seeking help from a drug addiction treatment program because they are unsure what the withdrawal process will be like, or they are worried about the consequences of withdrawal.
-When people understand what will occur during detox and know that they can get through it, they are more apt to seek treatment.
+When people understand what will occur as benzodiazepines leave the body and learn that they can get through it, they are more apt to seek treatment.

 Benzodiazepines are a prescription drug that are used to treat conditions such as anxiety and panic disorders.
 Benzos are a depressant medication that works to calm the brain so that you don’t get anxious or have panic attacks.
 Taking benzos at the regular dosage will make a person feel calm and potentially a little tired.
 However, this medication is often abused.
 When benzos are abused, other serious side effects, such as coma and death, may occur.